 - 750 ml semi-skimmed milk organic.
 Substitute almond milk for Vegan

-- Stir the rice, butter and milk together in a non-stick pan over a medium heat & bring to a boil
+- Stir the rice, butter and milk together in a non-stick pan over a medium heat & bring to a boil.
+You can add a teaspoon of vanilla extract to the milk if you like to give your rice pudding a sweeter flavour.100 g pudding rice, 10 g salted butter, 750 ml semi-skimmed milk

 - Reduce the heat to low and simmer gently for 30 minutes until it thickens, stirring occasionally so it doesn't stick.

 - Stir in the sugar.
 Leave it to rest for at least 5 minutes.
 The rice will continue to absorb the liquid.
-Add your toppings and enjoy.
+Add your toppings and enjoy.25 g Caster sugar

 TipsUse a pudding rice or a short grain rice such as arborio or calrose.
 Add the ingredients to a cold pan and bring to a boil.
 Don't let the milk boil over.
 To make a Vegan or Dairy Free rice pudding, leave out the butter and replace the milk with almond milk or coconut milk or half and half.
 Coconut milk with make it much sweeter so you might not need to add the sugar.